Chino-chan/Reddit_Post_Scheduler/README.md

 ## Prerequisites

-1. **Install Python**: Make sure Python is installed on your computer.
+1. **Install Python**:

+Make sure Python is installed on your computer.
 You can download it from [python.org](https://www.python.org/downloads/).
+During installation, make sure to check the box that says "Add Python to PATH"

-2. **Install PRAW Library**: This tool uses the PRAW library to interact with Reddit.
-Install it using pip:
+4. **Install PRAW Library**:

+This tool uses PRAW to interact with Reddit.
+After installing Python, you have to open the "Windows Command Prompt" (Windows search -> Command Prompt)

+Then run the following  command to install using pip:

    ```bash
    pip install praw